 What We Send to the AI

-- Your chat message
+- Your Advisor chat message and conversation history

 What Anthropic Does With Your Data